-, the undersigned,
+I, the undersigned,

+Full names:

+Identity Number:

-Full names: dentity Number: Residing at: -
+Residing at:

+-

 do hereby declare that -

-• ined herein fall true and correct, personal knowledo ge and are to the e best of my

-(b) that there is n Planning Tribur flict of interest b etween r myself and the Municipal

-• interests which r Municipal Pl ict or potentially co nflict with the int erests of the
+- (a) the information contained herein fall within my personal knowledge and are to the best of my knowledge complete, true and correct, and - (b) that there is no conflict of interest between myself and the Municipal Planning Tribunal; or - (c) I have the following interests which may conflict or potentially conflict with the interests of the Municipal Planning Tribunal;

-CO NFLICTIN NG INTERESTS
+CONFLICTING INTERESTS

-(d) the non-executi retainership pos held as follows: · rently held and remu nerative work, co nsultancy and
+(d) the non-executive directorships previously or currently held and remunerative work, consultancy and retainership positions held as follows:

-Name of Company E DIRECTORSHIP
+1. NON-EXECUTIVE DIRECTORSHIP

-Name of Company 1.
-Period
+Name of Company Period

+1.

 2.

 3.

 4.

 5.

-2. REN UNERATIVE WO ORK, CO NSULTANCY & RET AINERSHIPS

-Name of Comp any& Type of Busine ss Rand amount Period
+2. REMUNERATIVE WORK, CONSULTANCY & RETAINERSHIPS Name of Company& Type of Business Rand amount per month Period 1.

-Occupation per month

-Character Street

-3.

-4.

-5.

 3. CRIMINAL RECORD

-Type of Offence Dates/Term of Sentence
+Type of Offence Dates/Term of Sentence 1.

-1.

-- (e) I am South African citizen or a permanent resident in the Republic - (f) I am not a member of Parliament, a provincial legislature, a Municipal Council or a House of Traditional Leaders; - (g) I am not an un-rehabilitated insolvent; - (h) I have not been declared by a court of law to be mentally incompetent and have not been detained under the Mental Health Care Act, 2002 (Act No. 17 of 2002); - (i) I have not at any time been convicted of an offence involving dishonesty; - (j) I have not at any time been removed from an office of trust on account of misconduct; - (k) I have not previously been removed from a tribunal for a breach of any provision of the Spatial Planning and Land Use Management Act, 2013 or provincial legislation or the Land Use Planning By-Laws, 2015 enacted by the \\\\\\ Municipality.; - (I) I have not been found guilty of misconduct, incapacity or incompetence; or - (m) I have not failed to comply with the provisions of the Spatial Planning and Land Use Management Act, 2013 or provincial legislation or the Land Use Planning By-Laws, 2015 enacted by the \\\\\ Municipality.
+- (e) I am South African citizen or a permanent resident in the Republic - (f) I am not a member of Parliament, a provincial legislature, a Municipal Council or a House of Traditional Leaders; - (g) I am not an un-rehabilitated insolvent; - (h) I have not been declared by a court of law to be mentally incompetent and have not been detained under the Mental Health Care Act, 2002 (Act No. 17 of 2002); - (i) I have not at any time been convicted of an offence involving dishonesty; - (j) I have not at any time been removed from an office of trust on account of misconduct; - (k) I have not previously been removed from a tribunal for a breach of any provision of the Spatial Planning and Land Use Management Act, 2013 or provincial legislation or the Land Use Planning By-Laws, 2015 enacted by the Municipality.; - (I) I have not been found guilty of misconduct, incapacity or incompetence; or - (m) I have not failed to comply with the provisions of the Spatial Planning and Land Use Management Act, 2013 or provincial legislation or the Land Use Planning By-Laws, 2015 enacted by the Municipality.

-Sign nature of Nominee: Full Names:
+Signature of Nominee: Full Names:

-SWORN to and SIGNED before me at \\\\\\on this \\\\\day of\\\\\.
+SWORN to and SIGNED before me at on this day of .